Programs for Hearing Loss

 Developing a “Listening Attitude”

 Using active learning and language-based instruction, teachers model language within each activity.
 After the child learns to imitate the model, the teacher shapes and expands what the student has offered.
 We employ sound field systems in the classroom so the students will receive better quality sound.
 Teaching the children to listen and process what they are hearing is central to classroom instruction.
-A “listening attitude” is developed as each hearing-impaired student at Magnolia is surrounded by sound and language until typical oral skills emerge.
+A “listening attitude” is developed as each hearing-impaired student at Magnolia Speech School is surrounded by sound and language until typical oral skills emerge.

 Integrating Kids Into Their Own Communities

-Our chief goal at Magnolia Speech School is to integrate our hearing-impaired students into their own communities as early and seamlessly as possible.
+Our primary goal at Magnolia Speech School is to integrate our hearing-impaired students into their own communities as early and seamlessly as possible.
 When a student is ready to transition, our teachers and staff help the parents make preparations for the child to merge successfully into the community.

 Parents and teachers work closely together to provide workshops and in-services to schools, day care centers, and other family members so everyone is prepared and comfortable.